One trade at a time -- unraveling the Equity Premium Puzzle: Introduction and background

 Von~Neumann and Morgenstern put Bernoulli's intuitive understanding of rationality on firm axiomatic grounds~\cite{NeumannMorgenstern_1944}.
 The expected utility framework which followed from this work turned out to be very rich, containing many models including ones that have no meaningful connection to the process of learning as described by Eq.~(\ref{Eq:Bayes}).
 For instance, it contains the famous Capital Asset Pricing Model (CAPM).
 Basic CAPM (see e.g.~\cite{Sharpe_1964}) assumes that all information is completely objective and is agreed upon by all investors, so there is literally nothing left to learn.

-Let us come back to the original Bernoulli setup and generalize it just enough to allow the investor to freely develop their own knowledge (both about the market and about their private circumstances).
-The optimal payoff function $F$ for such an investor would solve an optimization problem of the form
+Let us come back to the original Bernoulli setup and allow the investor complete freedom to develop their knowledge (both about the market and about their private circumstances).
+The optimal payoff function $F$ for such an investor would solve an optimization problem of the standard form

 where $U$ is the utility function, $b(x)$ is the {\it investor-believed} probability distribution, and the values of $\{m(x)\}$ are offer prices for generalized Arrow-Debrew securities (these can be readily obtained for almost any variable by calling an investment bank).
 After a trivial normalization, $\{m(x)\}$ defines a probability distribution which we call {\it market-implied}.